dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/core-upgrade/01-upgrading-to-v1.8.md

 ## Keep on latest version

 With dbt Cloud, you can get early access to many new features and functionality before they're in the Generally Available (GA) release of dbt Core v1.8 without the need to manage version upgrades.
-For more information on going versionless, refer to the [Keep on latest version](/docs/dbt-versions/upgrade-dbt-version-in-cloud#keep-on-latest-version) setting for more details.
+Refer to the [Keep on latest version](/docs/dbt-versions/upgrade-dbt-version-in-cloud#keep-on-latest-version) setting for more details.

 ## New and changed features and functionality